-At December 31, 2012, the Company had available a credit facility with Access Business Finance, LLC ("Access") under which the Company may borrow up to a maximum of \$3 million based on a borrowing base equivalent of 75% of eligible accounts receivable.
-The terms of the line of credit are: the minimum monthly interest payment is \$1,000; the interest rate is Prime plus 5% but not less than 8.25%; and the early termination fee is \$6,000.
-The renewal date is September 1, 2013.
+At December 31, 2013, the Company had available a credit facility with Access Business Finance, LLC ("Access") under which the Company may borrow up to a maximum of \$3 million based on a borrowing base equivalent of 75% of eligible accounts receivable.

+The terms of the line of credit are: the minimum monthly interest payment is \$1,000; the interest rate is Prime plus 4% but not less than 7.25%; and the early termination fee is \$6,000.
+The renewal date of the line of credit is September 1, 2014.